ericmailr/twitter/README.md

 - avatar modal

-- rework application.html.erb and make everything a react component

 - clicking on likes, retweets should pop up a modal showing users

 - add quote-tweet function
   clicking on quote_tweets loads new page showing each one (comment plus quote)

-- abbreviate handles in suggested-section when too long

 - make search index pretty